google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

 For example, let’s take a look at the dependencies for the [pd-server](https://github.com/charlesneimog/pd-server) project and see if we can find any vulnerabilities.
 Pd-server is a PureData interface to cpp-httplib and includes cpp-httplib as a submoduled dependency.

 For this example, we’ll be working from the commit `cf3f15a841ca21b53c6de654c9981a30ae0b590c`.
-To follow along with this example, make sure that HEAD is pointed to this specific commit in the pd-server directory.

 To determine whether pd-server’s cpp-httplib copy has any known vulnerabilities, first determine the copy’s most recent commit hash by following these steps in your terminal:

 1. Recursively clone the pd-server project to your local machine using `git clone --recursive https://github.com/charlesneimog/pd-server`
 2. Navigate into the pd-server project folder using `cd pd-server`
+3. Checkout relevant commit using `git checkout cf3f15a841ca21b53c6de654c9981a30ae0b590c`
+4. Update submodules using `git submodule update` to update submodules to relevant commit
-3. Use `git submodule status` to determine the most recent commits for each submodule.
+5. Determine the most recent commits for each submodule `git submodule status`

 ```
 git clone --recursive https://github.com/charlesneimog/pd-server
 cd pd-server
+git checkout cf3f15a841ca21b53c6de654c9981a30ae0b590c
+git submodule update
 git submodule status
  5c2e137f7a7a03f4007494954ccb3e23753e7807 pd-lib-builder (v0.6.0-28-g5c2e137)
  227d2c20509f85a394133e2be6d0b0fc1fda54b2 src/cpp-httplib (v0.11.3-6-g227d2c2)